Sister Lakes community celebrates couple’s 50th wedding anniversary - Leader Publications

 The couple appreciated being able to spend time with their children and grandchildren on their special day.

-“With COVID and all of the challenges that we have with it, you know, it’s just wonderful that my family can be here and share this time together,” Bob said.
+“With COVID and all of the challenges that we have with it, you know, it’s just wonderful that my family can be here and share this time together,” Bill said.
 “It’s special to us, and it means a lot.”

 United Way of Southwest Michigan launches ‘Celebration 2.0’ to honor 2019 community contributions